Edit Page

 # mongoAclAuthorizer authorizes requests according to the Access Control List defined in a MongoDB collection.

-# see https://restheart.org/docs/security/authorization#mongo-acl-authorizer
+# See https://restheart.org/docs/security/authorization#mongo-acl-authorizer

 mongoAclAuthorizer: